Diagnosing Device Performance in Rydberg-Ladder Gauge Simulators with Cumulative Probabilities and Filtered Mutual Information: Estimation of the von Neumann entropy

-\paragraph{Ten‐rung ladder.} At $L=10$ (Fig.~\ref{fig:10rung-pair}), the raw cumulative distribution again departs substantially from DMRG, but here mitigation yields a modest improvement in the tail region.
-Interestingly, the MI‐based truncation for both raw and mitigated Aquila data still lands close to the exact entropy, even though the overall MI curve shapes differ markedly from the DMRG reference.
-This suggests that, despite distorted probability profiles, the global MI estimator retains some resilience in locating the correct entropy for larger ladders.
+At $\nr=10$ (Fig.~\ref{fig:10rung-pair}), the raw cumulative distribution again departs substantially from DMRG, but here mitigation yields a modest improvement in the tail region.
+Interestingly, the mutual information‐based truncation for both raw and mitigated Aquila data still lands close to the exact entropy, even though the overall mutual information curve shapes differ markedly from the DMRG reference.
+This suggests that, despite distorted probability profiles, the global mutual information estimator retains some resilience in locating the correct entropy for larger ladders.